top of page

 But Diane and co-author Michael Hinshaw describe in candid terms, consistently in each chapter, throughout the book’s 3 sections, what “done right” looks like.
 Each chapter includes:

-Diane and Michael have the experience to back up their points, of course.
+Diane and Michael have years of experience working as practitioners and consultants to back up their points, of course.
 But what I also loved about this book was seeing wisdom in the form of anecdotes from some of the profession’s heavy hitters like Julia Ahlfeldt, Annette Franz, and Cary Cusumano.

 Bottom line: This isn’t just a book you read once and put on the shelf.
-It's a professional guidebook and a source of advice for seeing and running your customer experience operation like the system it is.
+It's a professional guidebook and a source of pep talks, wisdom, and advice for seeing and running your customer experience operation like the system it is.
 Find the book on Amazon.

 Follow me on LinkedIn.